What every member of Trump's business councils has said this week

-Four executives have left President Trump's manufacturing council in recent days amid the extraordinary uproar sparked by the violence in Charlottesville.
+Six people have left President Trump's manufacturing council in recent days amid the extraordinary uproar sparked by the violence in Charlottesville.

 Others have opted to stay, even under pressure from grassroots groups.
 Some argue it's more valuable to have a seat at the table when the government is shaping policy that affects their companies.